serverless/serverless/docs/guides/plugins/README.md

 serverless plugin install -n custom-serverless-plugin
 ```

-This command will install the plugin via NPM and register it.
+This command will install the plugin via NPM and register it in `serverless.yml`.

 You can also install the plugin manually via NPM: